planetscale/docs/content/docs/psdb/creating-custom-region.md

 provider: "gce"
 ```

+For more information about the `kubernetes-prepare.sh` script, see [Custom region requirements](custom-region-requirements).

 ## Step 8: Provide script output.

 Paste the output of the script from Step 7 into the field under \*\*C: Paste Script Output".